MicroEJ/docs/Tutorials/tutorialOverlapRenderPolicy.rst

 Introduction
 -------------
 A render policy is a strategy that MWT uses in order to repaint the entire desktop or to repaint a specific widget.

 The most naive render policy would be to render the whole hierarchy of the desktop whenever a widget has changed.

-The DefaultRenderPolicy, Only repaints and its ancestors if the widget is transparent The OverlapRenderPolicy, Repaints the not only the Widget that was changed but also the ones that are overlapped by it
+The DefaultRenderPolicy, repaints the Widget and its ancestors if the widget is transparent

+The OverlapRenderPolicy, repaints the Widget that was changed but also the ones that are overlapped by it

 Overlapping widget
 -------------------